OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 ## From the overall data flows

-The Audit Log must help the user to audit the Prebid SSO Data and the Transmission that occur when the ad is displayed.
+The Audit Log must help the user to audit the Prebid Addressability Framework Data and the Transmission that occur when the ad is displayed.

 If we consider the typical personal ad scenario, we have two important entities: